The Avada Live Interface

 Inline Editing

 Working with text is a little different.
-With the Title And Text Block elements, and in fact any elements that have a text component, you can edit directly on the page without the need of any element dialog.
-Simply click in the text where you want to edit, and start typing.
-Also, if you select some text, the Inline Editing dialog appears.
+With the Avada Title Element and Avada Text Block Element, and in fact any aspects that have a text component, you can edit directly on the page without the need for any Element dialog.

-Inline Editor > Inline Elements
+Inline Editor Elements

-Preferences & Shortcuts
+Avada Live Preferences & Shortcuts

-When leaving Avada Live, the Exit Icon gives you three choices – to leave to the page front end, the back end, or the WordPress Dashboard.
+You can also navigate to other linked pages on buttons by holding down Cmd/Ctrl while clicking on the button.
+When leaving Avada Live, the Exit Icon gives you three choices: the page front end, the back end, or the WordPress Dashboard.

 Post Lock

-A recent addition to the Avada Builder is the Post Lock.
-When a user with back end access is editing a page or post, and another user with back end access attempts to edit the same page, they are shown a pop-up, explaining that the current page is already being edited.
-They have the option to return, or to take over the edit.
+When one user is editing a page or post, and another user attempts to edit the same page, they are shown a pop-up that explains the page is already being edited.
+They have the option to return or to take over the edit.
+On the post or pages page, you can also see when another user is editing a post.

-Avada > Post Lock Dialog
+Avada - Post Lock Dialog

 Page Areas Outside The Builder

-Assigned Header > Header Icons
+Assigned Header - Header Icons

-Header Layout > Header Icon
+Header Layout - Header Icon

 Footer Control Icons